2026-05-13 · plateau, metabolic-adaptation, behavior, calorie-deficit · 19 min read

 • Your average weekly weight has not changed meaningfully for at least 2 to 3 weeks.

 • Other measurements (waist, how clothes fit, progress photos) also look flat over the same window.
+If the scale is stuck but your waist, clothes, or strength are still moving, the plan is working — see non-scale victories for the leading indicators that move before the scale does.

 • Your intake and activity have been roughly consistent, not swinging week to week.